 (A chronostratigraphic chart describing the internationally agreed geological time scale can be found on the International Commission on Stratigraphy website.)

 The map shows the varied geology of the extended Glasgow area with a key to the colours and numbering used.
-You can view information about the rock cycle, minerals and types of rock from the links below the map and use the markers on the map to find out about each of twelve selected sites in the area.
+You can use the markers on the map to find out about each of twelve selected sites in the area.
 The site information is also accessible from the links in the sites list at the bottom of the page.

 Sedimentary and volcanic rocks of Lower Carboniferous age and evidence for the Campsie Fault.